Dan-Levi/wpbridge-for-rust/README.md

 ## Current features

-+ Communication with Rust server via WP REST API
++ Communication with Rust server via WP REST API.
-+ shortcodes
++ shortcodes.
-+ api.rust-servers.info integration
++ api.rust-servers.info integration.

+## How to install

++ Press the green Code button above and Download ZIP.
++ Log in to your Wordpress administrator dashboard.
++ Hover the `Plugins` menu item in the sidebar and click on `Add New`.
++ Click `Upload Plugin` then `Choose file` and choose the ZIP archive that you previously downloaded.
++ Click `Install now` and the `Activate` the plugin once it is installed.

+## How to configure

++ Click the `WPBridge for Rust` menu item in the sidebar.
++ Click `Generate` to generate your unique secret and then click `Save Settings`.

 ## Coming soon

-+ More shortcodes
++ More shortcodes.

 ## FAQ
 + **Does this plugin have any plugin dependencies?**
-  + No
+  + No.
 + **Why not just communicate directly with database?**

   + Some hosts accepts external scripts to query database directly, and some hosts don't.<br>